awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [BeaconEmitter ★807 ⏳3Y](https://github.com/lgaches/BeaconEmitter) - Turn your Mac as an iBeacon.
 * [MOCA Proximity](https://mocaplatform.com/features) - Paid proximity marketing platform that lets you add amazing proximity  experiences to your app.
 * [JMCBeaconManager ★134 ⏳1Y](https://github.com/izotx/JMCBeaconManager) - An iBeacon Manager class that is responsible for detecting beacons nearby. 🔶

+#### Location
+* [IngeoSDK ★91](https://github.com/IngeoSDK/ingeo-ios-sdk) - Always-On Location monitoring framework for iOS.
+* [LocationManager ★2160](https://github.com/intuit/LocationManager) - Provides a block-based asynchronous API to request the current location, either once or continuously.
+* [SwiftLocation ★1483](https://github.com/malcommac/SwiftLocation) - Location & Beacon Monitoring in Swift :large_orange_diamond:
+* [SOMotionDetector ★991 ⏳1Y](https://github.com/SocialObjects-Software/SOMotionDetector) - Simple library to detect motion.
+Based on location updates and acceleration.
+* [LocationPicker ★288](https://github.com/JeromeTan1997/LocationPicker) - A ready for use and fully customizable location picker for your app :large_orange_diamond:
+* [BBLocationManager ★70](https://github.com/benzamin/BBLocationManager) - A Location Manager for easily implementing location services & geofencing in iOS.
+* [set-simulator-location ★184](https://github.com/lyft/set-simulator-location) - CLI for setting location in the iOS simulator. :large_orange_diamond:

+#### Other Hardware
+* [MotionKit ★959](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
+CoreMotion now made insanely simple.
+* [DarkLightning ★178](https://github.com/jensmeder/DarkLightning) - Simply the fastest way to transmit data between iOS/tvOS and macOS.
+* [Deviice ★21](https://github.com/andrealufino/Deviice) - Simply library to detect the device on which the app is running (and some properties) 🔶
+* [DeviceKit ★1665](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice. :large_orange_diamond:
+* [Luminous ★184](https://github.com/andrealufino/Luminous) - Luminous is a big framework which can give you a lot of information (more than 50) about the current system. :large_orange_diamond:
+* [Device ★1006](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size written in swift. :large_orange_diamond:
+* [WatchShaker ★147](https://github.com/ezefranca/WatchShaker) - WatchShaker is a watchOS helper to get your ⌚️ shake movement written in swift. :large_orange_diamond:
+* [WatchCon ★25](https://github.com/abdullahselek/WatchCon) - WatchCon is a tool which enables creating easy connectivity between iOS and WatchOS. ⌚️
+* [TapticEngine ★163](https://github.com/WorldDownTown/TapticEngine) - TapticEngine generates iOS Device vibrations. :large_orange_diamond:
+* [UIDeviceComplete ★215](https://github.com/Nirma/UIDeviceComplete) - UIDevice extensions that fill in the missing pieces. :large_orange_diamond:
+* [NFCNDEFParse ★3](https://github.com/jvk75/NFCNDEFParse) - NFC Forum Well Known Type Data Parser for iOS11 and Core NFC. :large_orange_diamond:

 ## Layout
 * [FlexboxLayout ★317](https://github.com/alexdrone/FlexboxLayout) - Port of Facebook's css-layout to Swift :large_orange_diamond: